codatio/codat-docs/blog/230630-june-updates.md

 To update an attachment or receipt, users need to delete it first and create a new dataset for the updated transaction attachment before syncing it to their accounting platform.

-This feature is currently only available for Xero.
-If you would like to see this functionality across other platforms please let us know [here](https://portal.productboard.com/codat/7-public-product-roadmap/tabs/51-sync-for-expenses/submit-idea).
+This feature is only available for Xero.
+If you would like to see this functionality across other platforms, please [let us know](https://portal.productboard.com/codat/7-public-product-roadmap/tabs/51-sync-for-expenses/submit-idea).